-Planning to be in Mexico in July or November?
-If so, this three-day Mexico City Markets and Culinary Tour could well be the highlight of your visit, especially if you’re a foodie and/or a cook.
+Planning to be in Mexico this year?
+If so, this Mexico City Markets and Culinary Tour could well be the highlight of your visit, especially if you’re a foodie and/or a cook.
 The creator of Inside Route tours and a popular chef and cooking teacher at Casa de Cocinas in San Miguel de Allende, Michael Coon is famous for his culinary-focused expeditions.

 His close relationships with top restaurant chefs around the world, and long dedication to the traditional ingredients, the marketplaces and the recipes of Mexico, are among the unique elements of this lively tour.